mssever/jekyll_build/README.md

    `_build_config.json`.
 Feel free to check this file into your project's source control.

-3. Edit `_build_config.json` to set the appropriate configuration options. for documentation on the "minify_options" key, run `minify_html_js.py --help`.
+3. Edit `_build_config.json` to set the appropriate configuration options.
+For documentation on the "minify_options" key, run `minify_html_js.py --help`.

 4. **Optional:** Symlink `build` into your project's root directory. _Important:_